Banner Portal

 Plagiarism and Editorial Misconduct

 Manuscripts will be evaluated regarding presentation according to the instructions for authors and the presence of mandatory documents required for submission.
 Manuscripts that do not meet these requirements will be returned to the corresponding author for adaptations.
 The review and evaluation process of the manuscript's scientific content will only be initiated after meeting all requirements criteria described in the Instructions for authors.
-Manuscripts following the instructions to authors will be evaluated on their scientific merit and methods by at least two ad hoc referees, in a double-blinded review process, from different institutions of that of the authors, besides the Editor-in-Chief.
+Manuscripts following the instructions to authors will be evaluated on their scientific merit and methods by at least two ad hoc referees, in a double-blinded review process, from different institutions of that the authors, besides the Editor-in-Chief.

 If no consensus about the quality of the manuscript was not found between the reviewers, the manuscript might send to another review or Editorial Board, and after analysis, a decision is taken.
-Also, all manuscripts will be submitted to analysis by plagiarism software as part of the evaluation process.
+Also, all manuscripts will be submitted for analysis by Turnitin´s plagiarism software as part of the evaluation process.
 When revision of the original is required, the manuscript will be returned to the corresponding author for modification.
 The authors will re-submit a revised version with changes, and the Editor-in-Chief and reviewers will re-evaluate that.

 Our editorial policy is committed to the double-blind peer review process in which authors and referees are kept anonymous during the review process.
 Contents of the manuscript are the authors' responsibility and do not reflect the opinion of the Editor-in-Chief or Editorial Board.